 2.1.4.3 WILLIAM EDWARD PICK (1901-?), born at Balsall Heath in the first quarter of 1901.

 2.2 PHILIP CORIN (1828-?), baptized at Penzance on 7 May 1828, became a blacksmith, like his father, and married Emma Griffiths in 1848 in Birmingham.
 In 1851 the family were at 19 Bloomsbury St., Aston.
-Philip and Emma had five children, including a son:
+In 1871 he was widowed, and living with his mother at 41 Bloomsbury St. Philip and Emma had five children, including a son:

 2.2.1 PHILIP CORIN (1849-?), born in 1849, whose wife's name was Emily.
 They had a son: